brendt/stitcher.io/src/data/blog/php-generics-and-why-we-need-them.md

 $posts = $blogModel->find();
 ```

-===

 Both the uncertainty of what's exactly in an array, the performance and maintenance impact because of scattered code,
  and the inconvenience when writing those extra checks, makes me long for a better solution.

+---

 That solution, in my opinion is [generics](https://wiki.php.net/rfc/generics).
 I won't explain in detail what generics
- do, you can read the RFC for that.
-But I will give you an example how generics could solve these issues, guaranteeing
+ do, you can read the RFC to know that.
+But I will give you an example of how generics could solve these issues, guaranteeing
- the developer would always have the correct data in his collection.
+ the developer would always have the correct data in a collection.

 Big **note**: generics do not exist in PHP, yet.
 The RFC targeted PHP 7.1, and has no further information about the
  future.
 Some of the following samples are dummy code, based on this RFC, the [the Iterator interface](http://php.net/manual/en/class.iterator.php)
  and [the ArrayAccess interface](http://php.net/manual/en/class.arrayaccess.php).

 First we'll create a `Collection` class which works in PHP 5.0+.
 This class implements `Iterator` to be able to
- loop over its items, and also implements `ArrayAccess` to be able to use array-like syntax to add and access items in the
+ loop over its items, and `ArrayAccess` to be able to use array-like syntax to add and access items in the
  collection.

 ```php